nzws/knzklive2/README.md

 ### Integrate with ActivityPub

 - Receive live streaming comments from public posts on ActivityPub.
 (Not an ActivityPub server, uses Mastodon API)
-- You can log in with Mastodon server.
-We also plan to integrate with other OAuth providers.
+- You can log in with Mastodon or Misskey server.

 ### Low latency, watch on any device